duopeng/Duo-s-Cheatsheets/README.md

 # Duo's handy cheat sheets

 ## Frequently used commands organized by categories
-## No more googling if forgetting a command
+## No more googling and searching in documentation

 ## Click to view the cheat sheets
 - [Webserver_dev.md](Webserver_dev.md)